Yuecheng-CAM/Ajs38RO4Vz-p/README.md

 This repository is intended to be anonymized via <https://anonymous.4open.science>, which has a 2GB-per-user limit.
 To avoid this limit we have removed the following irrelevant, redundant, or binary files:

-- directories from `cheribsd/contrib` took up ~650MB of source files unrelated to IOCaps
+- directories from `cheribsd/contrib` took up ~650MB of source files unrelated to PoisonCap
-- `cheribsd/sys/contrib` took up ~370MB of source files unrelated to IOCaps
+- `cheribsd/sys/contrib` took up ~370MB of source files unrelated to PoisonCap
-- `qemu/roms` took up ~660MB and contained binary boot ROMs unrelated to IOCaps
+- `qemu/roms` took up ~660MB and contained binary boot ROMs unrelated to PoisonCap

 We have also removed `*.git*` files throughout.